ASalmon/Peppermint/README.md

   ![Sign up](./screenshots/peppermintSignup.png)

-* Log in with user profile
+* Log in with username and password

   ![Log in](./screenshots/peppermintLogin.png)